How to use the µTest++ Testing Framework

 int exit_code (void);

-See the reference Initialisation & exit page.
+Refer to the Initialisation & Exit reference page.

 Test cases